zziro/ud036_StarterCode/README.md

 	git clone https://github.com/zziro/ud036_StarterCode

-2.- Once the project is downloaded in your local, go to the Project folder and you will see the entertaiment_center.oy file; run the file: 		entertaiment_center.py (using python v.3) by command line.
+2.- Once the project is downloaded in your local, go to the Project folder and you will see the entertaiment_center.py file; run the file: 		entertaiment_center.py (using python v.3) by command line.

 	python3 entertaiment_center.py